truenas/documentation/static/includes/CreatePool.md

    {{< trueimage src="/images/SCALE/Storage/PoolCreationWizardEnclosureOptionsScreen.png" alt="Pool Creation Wizard Enclosure Options" id="Pool Creation Wizard Enclosure Options" >}}

    **No Enclosure Dispersal Strategy** does not apply a dispersal strategy in how the system adds disks by size and type to the pool VDEVs created when using the **Automated Disk Selection** option.
    Does not show additional options.
-Disks added to the pool VDEVs are assigned in sequence based on disk availability and not balanced across all enclosures.
+Disks added to the pool VDEVs are assigned in sequence based on disk availability and are not balanced across all enclosures.

    **Maximum Dispersal Strategy** applies a maximum dispersal strategy in how the system adds disks by size and type to the pool VDEVs created when using the **Automated Disk Selection** option.
    This balances disk selection across all enclosures and available disks.